thingsiplay/yt-dlp-lemon/README.md

 ### Output format

-There is even an option to specify the output format with `-f` .
-This is a simple conversion without re-encoding the file, which means no quality loss and very fast operation:
+Specify container format for output file with option `-f` .
+This will do a simple conversion, meaning content is not re-encoded, just re-packaged.
+This can fail, if the container does not support the audio or video codecs or any specific feature.
+On the other hand this is lossless conversion and fast:

 ```bash
 ytdl -I -f mp4 https://youtu.be/jNQXAC9IVRw
 ```

-But the container has to support the video/audio codec.
-A specific format can be forced with uppercase `-F`, which will re-encode if needed:
+A re-encoding of the video content can be forced with uppercase `-F` if needed.
+This has much more freedom to choose output format than `-f` and will take much longer time to finish:

 ```bash
 ytdl -I -F mp3 https://youtu.be/jNQXAC9IVRw